Wise Wallet Weekly

 A 20-minute subscription audit that actually saves money

-A fast way to stop paying for apps, memberships, and services you barely use.
+A fast, repeatable way to stop paying for apps, streaming, memberships, and tools you barely use.

 Subscriptions are sneaky because each one feels small.
-Then you add them up and realize you are paying a second utility bill for things you forgot about.
+Then you add them up and realize you are paying a second utility bill for streaming services you forgot you had, app upgrades you stopped using, and a free trial that quietly became $14 a month a year ago.

-The fix does not have to be a full budget overhaul.
-A 20-minute audit can find the obvious waste and give you a cleaner baseline.
+The fix does not need to be a budget overhaul.
+A 20-minute audit, done once or twice a year, can find the obvious waste and give you a much cleaner baseline.

 Start with statements, not memory

-Open your checking account and credit card statements.
+Open your checking account and your main credit card statements.
 Search the last 90 days for recurring charges.

 Look for monthly, quarterly, and annual charges.
-Search words like “subscription,” “membership,” “renewal,” “trial,” “storage,” “premium,” “plus,” and the names of common app stores or payment processors.
+Search words like “subscription,” “membership,” “renewal,” “trial,” “storage,” “premium,” “plus,” “pro,” “apple.com/bill,” “google play,” and the names of any payment processors you recognize (Stripe, PayPal, Patreon).
+Do the search in both checking and on each card — household subscriptions tend to spread across more accounts than people remember.

 Memory will miss things.
 Statements will not.